aaas24/aaas24.github.io/_posts/2021-04-05-Scraping-Quotes.md

 I wanted to find a small project of something fun to practice python web scrapping skills and I thought of the many times a good quote would be useful to have at hand.
 I thought of starting of by building a base pool of famous quotes, which I could search, enrich and filter.

 <!--more-->
+To follow along this project, I've made a copy of the code in this [location](https://github.com/aaas24/aaas24.github.io/tree/master/assets/post_files/2021-04-05-Scraping-Quotes)

 ### STEP 1 CHOSSING A WEBSITE